yoyoktriwicaksono/JAXRSProtoTpl/README.md

 # JAXRSProtoTpl
-REST API Template using JaxRS with proto
+REST API Template using Java, JaxRS with proto